 To facilitate data-driven testing, you can add external data sources to your virtual services.
-Service Virtualization now supports Excel file data sources or relational database data source (MS SQL, Oracle, PostgreSQL).
+Service Virtualization now supports file-based (Microsoft Excel or CSV) or a relational database (Microsoft SQL Server, Oracle, PostgreSQL) data source.

 When you associate an external data source with a virtual service, you need to create mappings between the columns in the external data source, and the columns/headers in your data rule.
 You do this by configuring the binding in the Data model.